martinsteel/martinsteel.github.io/about/index.md

 layout: page
 ---

-Hiya, I'm Martin Steel and I live and work in Manchester's Northern Quarter, that’s in the UK for those of you who reading from distant shores.
-I’ve lived around here since I started my degree at UMIST in late 2000, and so far I haven't found any reason to leave.
+Hiya, I’m Martin Steel and up until recently I lived and worked in Manchester’s Northern Quarter, that’s in the UK for those of you reading from distant shores.
+I’ve lived around Manchester since I started my degree at UMIST in late 2000, and have only just found a reason to leave.

-I'm a .NET developer and System Administrator at [Mediaburst](https://www.mediaburst.co.uk) where I spend my day writing [Clockwork](https://www.clockworksms.com) and [Textburst](https://www.textburst.com), babysitting servers, occasionally swearing at Cisco and HP networking kit and panicing when things break.
+From a prefessional point of view I’m a .NET Developer and System Administrator, and for 11 and a bit years up to March 2016 I worked at [Mediaburst](https://www.mediaburst.co.uk) where I spent my day writing [Clockwork](https://www.clockworksms.com) and [Textburst](https://www.textburst.com), babysitting servers, occasionally swearing at Cisco and HP networking kit and panicing when things broke.

-When I’m not at work I tend to be doing geeky things like setting up this blog.
+Since then I’ve [quit my job](/blog/2016/ive-quit-my-job), bought a load of hiking stuff and headed off to America to hike the full 2,190 mile length of the Appalachian Trail.